Hello, we're so glad you're here! Have a question or a comment, or just want someone to chat (or vent) with? We would love to hear your story.

 How much of the sales price goes back to the artisans and the Catrinka Girls Project?

 It depends on the product, but roughly 50% of the sales price goes to the women who made the product and the Catrinka Girls Project.
-The impact of each product is listed on each product page, keeping in mind that for some of the smaller, more affordable products that take less than a day each to make, or support less than a day of education, there may not be a specific number listed.
+The impact of each product is listed on each product page, keeping in mind that for some of the smaller, more affordable products that take less than a day each to make, or support less than a day of life skills mentoring, there may not be a specific number listed.

 Why are your products expensive?